duncpro/hear-the-spear-frontend/README.md

 - If the amount of users grows to the point that "Now Playing" is unfeasible...
 We could select a random subset of the population to query instead of requesting current listening status of everyone.
 We could limit the query to a random group of 30 people?
 We would also need to increase the refresh interval, that way the list isn't constantly changing.
+- Top Song and artists streaks.
+Indicate how long the top song and top artist have held the #1 spot.
+- Add a banner to recruit a marketing major to help grow the site.